-Eating too much salt is often a contributing factor to high blood pressure so try and avoid adding salt to food and check food packaging for hidden salt content.
-Try and avoid foods high in saturated fat and sugar and replace them with healthier fruit, vegetables and natural foods.
+Eating too much salt is often a contributing factor to high blood pressure, so try and avoid adding salt to food and check food packaging for hidden salt content.
+Try to avoid foods high in saturated fat and sugar and replace them with healthier fruit, vegetables and natural foods.
 Include more complex carbohydrates (brown rice and whole-wheat bread and pasta), lean meats and legumes in your meals to replace processed foods.

 - Become a more active person